How is lighting performance measured with the ANSI/PLATO FL1 protocol?

 - Consult a professional before attempting to perform these techniques on your own.

 This measurement is taken between 30 and 120 seconds after the headlamp is turned on.
 It indicates the maximum light output, when the lamp is first turned on, using new batteries.

 Lighting distance (meters)

 This is the maximum distance between the lamp and the location where only 0.25 lux of illumination remains.
 The measurement is taken when the lamp is turned on, using new batteries.
 Lighting distance depends directly on brightness, but mainly on the shape of the beam.

 Burn time (hours)

-Reserve lighting ensures a minimum light level for walking.
+In addition to these measures, Petzl guarantees reserve lighting.
+Reserve lighting provides enough light for walking.
 However, the light may not be sufficient for fast-paced activities (such as running, mountain biking, skiing...).